7 Ways to Get the Most Out of Exit Interviews

 1. Identify Who Conducts the Interviews

 In most firms, the human resources team is in charge of the process, but that’s not always the case.
 It could be the departing employee’s manager or department head.
 If you don’t have an exit interview process, consider starting one or outsourcing the process to a third-party.
 A lot of valuable data can be gathered from either a 15-minute conversation or a survey.
-Talent relationship management is a foundational element of a successful program.
+Talent relationship management is a foundational element of a successful alumni program.

 2. Make Your Case to Include Alumni Materials

-Schedule time with the individual responsible for conducting exit interviews to explain the benefits of the alumni program and the opportunity to engage departing employees during the exit interviews.
+Schedule time with the individual responsible for conducting exit interviews to explain the benefits of the corporate alumni program and the opportunity to engage departing employees during the exit interviews.
 Find opportunities to work together to support each other’s goals.

 Note: only employees leaving on good terms should be invited to join the alumni program.